shirou/sphinx-websupport-demo-for-heroku/README.rst

 - voting
 - comment

-This repository includes (a part of) python-doc-ja which can not be searched original Sphinx javascript search.
+This repository includes (a part of) python-doc-ja which can not be searched by original Sphinx javascript search.
 By using this web support, you can search with any keyword with few seconds.

 On th local environment